 2018 Drivers: Christopher FlemmMichael Ilavia, Gill Lipton, Brad Patlovany, Nicholas Sims

-While the other 4 teams may work hard to develop a safe and competitive car, the final onus on bringing the points lies on the capable shoulders of the team's experienced drivers.
-While open driver tryouts are held to select new drivers, the team may often retain drivers from the past year if they have not graduated yet.
-The valuable input obtained from the drivers to design a car that may maximize the cars and their performance.
-The drivers are also instrumental in coordinating volunteer activities in the team.
-Driver tryouts are to be held late in the Fall semester.
+The other four teams work hard to develop a safe and competitive car, but the ultimate responsibility of earning dynamic competition points lies on the shoulders of the team's drivers.
+Open driver tryouts are held every Fall to select new drivers, and the team often retains talented drivers if they have not yet graduated.
+Valuable input from experienced drivers makes it easier to design a car that may maximize dynamic performance.